axondeepseg/default-SEM-model/README.md

 ```
 git clone https://github.com/axondeepseg/data_axondeepseg_sem
+cd data_axondeepseg_sem
+git checkout d7884f9ab6cd8f06cba4885e752988a7706f0ede
 ```

 ### Train this model
-To train the model, please first update the following fields in the json training config file:
+To train the model, please first update the following fields in the aforementioned json configuration file:
-- `fname_split`: full path to the split_dataset.joblib file
-- `path_data`: full path to training data
 - `gpu_ids`: specific to your hardware
 - `path_output`: where the model will be saved
+- `loader_parameters:path_data`: path to training data
-- `bids_config`: full path to the custom bids config located in `ivadomed/config/config_bids.json`
+- `loader_parameters:bids_config`: path to the custom bids config located in `ivadomed/config/config_bids.json`; if you are inside an ADS virtual environment, you will need to navigate to the venv directory which should look something like this: `./miniconda/envs/ads_venv/lib/python3.8/site-packages/ivadomed/`
+- `split_dataset:fname_split`: path to the split_dataset.joblib file

 Then, you can train the model with
 ```